Classical simulation of non-Gaussian bosonic circuits: Introduction

 Here we are interested in the set

 which are linear combinations of~$\chi$ pure Gaussian states.
-Our first main result is the following: {\mathsf{SimulateExactly}} {\mathsf{SimulateApproximately}} \begin{theorem}[Exact strong simulation] There is a classical algorithm~$\Aexactsimulation$ which, given \begin{enumerate}[(i)] \item a classical description of a state~$\Psi\in\Sgauss$, \item classical descriptions of~$s$ Gaussian unitaries~$\{U^{(t)}\}_{t=1}^s$, \item a vector~$\alpha\in\mathbb{C}^k$, \end{enumerate} computes the value~$p(\alpha)$ exactly in time~$O(s\chi^2n^3)$. \end{theorem} Here the runtime of the algorithm~$\Aexactsimulation$ is defined as the number of elementary arithmetic operations over the reals, and we assume that we have arbitrary-precision arithmetic available.
+Our first main result is the following: {\mathsf{SimulateExactly}} {\mathsf{SimulateApproximately}} \begin{theorem}[Exact strong simulation] There is a classical algorithm~$\Aexactsimulation$ which, given \begin{enumerate}[(i)] \item a classical description of a state~$\Psi\in\Sgauss$, \item classical descriptions of~$s$ Gaussian unitaries~$\{U^{(t)}\}_{t=1}^s$, \item a vector~$\alpha\in\mathbb{C}^k$, \end{enumerate} computes the value~$p(\alpha)$ exactly in time~$O(s\chi^2n^3)$. \end{theorem} The constant in the $O(\cdot)$-notation depends on the Gaussian unitaries~$\{U^{(t)}\}_{t=1}^s$ applied, see Section~\ref{sec:algorithms-gaussian}.
+Here the runtime of the algorithm~$\Aexactsimulation$ is defined as the number of elementary arithmetic operations over the reals, and we assume that we have arbitrary-precision arithmetic available.
 This precision is needed since we are not making any assumptions about the initial state~$\Psi$ (except for the fact that it is a linear combination of Gaussian states with~$\chi$ terms): The algorithm~ $\Aexactsimulation$ involves real numbers that are essentially the inverse of the energy (mean photon number) of~$\Psi$.
 In particular, if no energy bound is imposed, these scalars can become arbitrarily small.

 Imposing a mean number constraint on~$\Psi$ is natural from a physical perspective, and also circumvents the need for infinite-precision arithmetic.
 Another more important aspect is that it allows us to improve the runtime to a linear instead of quadratic scaling in~$\chi$.
 We give a corresponding algorithm~$\Aapproximatesimulation$.
 In contrast to~$\Aexactsimulation$, it is a probabilistic algorithm and provides only an approximation to the value~$p(\alpha)$ of interest.